hashkat/hashkat/docs/tutorial04.md

 # The Random Follow Model

+There are six different follow models that have been implemented into #k@, to allow greater flexibility and control in the networks the project simulates.
+The six follow models are:

+* Random
+* Twitter Preferential
+* Entity
+* Preferential Entity
+* Hashtag
+* Twitter

+Each of these follow models will be discussed and analyzed in each of their own tutorial, starting with this one, where we study the random follow model.

 As the name implies, a random follow model is one in which the entities in which a twitter user follows is totally arbitrary.
 You've already had some experience working with the random follow model, the simple network we created in Tutorial 1 implemented it, but in this tutorial we are going to go into this model in much more detail.
 This tutorial should take approximately 30 minutes to complete.